brano-holy/arch-linux-installer/docs/config-specification.md

 **Properties:**
 * commands: `sequence<string>` <sup>`optional`</sup>

-  A list of command to run.n at the end of installation (optional)
+  A list of commands to run in newly installed system at the end of the installation.